Frojd/Wagtail-Pipit/{{cookiecutter.project_name}}/README.md

 We follow the [django coding style](https://docs.djangoproject.com/en/1.9/internals/contributing/writing-code/coding-style/), which is based on [PEP8](https://www.python.org/dev/peps/pep-0008).

+### Environment vars

+The environment variables are added to an encrypted file and checked in (`.circlerc-crypt`), the raw file (`.circlerc`) should not be checked in.
+Circle-CI will use this file automatically and deploy to stages with deploy script.
+A key should be created for the project and documented.
+Also make sure to add the key to Circle-CI environment variables.

+#### Commands

+- Encrypt `openssl aes-256-cbc -e -in .circlerc -out .circlerc-crypt -k <KEY>`
+- Decrypt `openssl aes-256-cbc -d -in .circlerc-crypt -out .circlerc -k <KEY>`

 ## Merge conflicts

 The project has `.gitattributes`, but you need to make sure a driver is set up for this, type this is the terminal: